The Safety Net Project

 This toolkit is a collection of information and resources on the confidentiality and privacy obligations for programs that receive U.S. Department of Justice, Office on Violence Against Women grants that serve victims of violence, sexual assault, dating violence, and stalking.

-- App Safety Center
+- Tech Safety App

 Safety Net’s Tech Safety App is an educational resource app.
 It was created for anyone who thinks they might be experiencing harassment or abuse through technology and wants to learn how they can increase their privacy and security while using technology.
 It contains information that can help users identify technology-facilitated harassment, stalking, and abuse, and includes tips on what can be done.